Martyrs of Prague: Beatification

 The beatification process for the fourteen slain Franciscans was opened in Prague in an investigative process that was launched on 11 May 1933.
 The process concluded on 24 November 1944 and had completed its goal to assess the lives and holiness of the fourteen Franciscans and to assess the circumstances that led to their deaths.
 But the cause was submitted to authorities at the Congregation for Rites in Rome and languished until a decree was issued on 25 February 1992 to resume the cause.
 The Prague archdiocese launched another diocesan investigation and submitted their findings to the Congregation for the Causes of Saints who issued their "nihil obstat" (no objections) decree on 14 April 1994.
 The C.C.S. officials validated the processes on 20 April 1994 after having determined that the diocesan investigations complied with their regulations.

 The postulation (officials in charge of the cause) submitted the official "Positio" dossier to the C.C.S. in 2003.
 Historians discussed and approved the cause on 16 December 2003 after issuing their satisfaction at assessing and resolving the historical circumstances that surrounded their deaths.
 The nine theological consultants also provided their approval on 5 March 2011 before the cardinal and bishop members of the C.C.S. issued their final approval on 10 January 2012.

-Pope Benedict XVI signed a decree on 10 May 2012 that determined that the fourteen Franciscans had died "in odium fidei" (in hatred of the faith) and could be beatified.
-Cardinal Angelo Amato presided over the beatification on the pope's behalf on 13 October 2012.
-The beatification saw 6,000 people attend in addition to 250 priests and around 300 monastic brothers and sisters.
-Four cardinals were also in attendance which included the Cardinal Archbishop of Prague Dominik Duka.
+Pope Benedict XVI signed a decree on 10 May 2012 that the fourteen Franciscans had died "in odium fidei" (in hatred of the faith) and could be beatified.
+Cardinal Angelo Amato presided at the beatification ceremony in Prague on the pope's behalf on 13 October 2012.
+Some 6,000 people attended,including 250 priests and around 300 monastic brothers and sisters.
+The Cardinal Archbishop of Prague Dominik Duka was one of four cardinals present.
 Benedict XVI mentioned the beatification in his Angelus address on 14 October and said that "they remind us that believing in Christ also means being willing to suffer with Him and for Him".

 The current postulator for this cause is the Franciscan friar Giovangiuseppe Califano.